Riachuelo automates Jira and saves time with Tempo Timesheets

 Because the proportion of time spent on service desk issues is significant, the team is starting to develop automation for requests like password resets.
 With a specific field for their catalog, they can use Tempo reports to determine which issues are getting the most effort.

-“My major project is developing automation for our service desk and I am doing those automations based on the time spent - I'm looking for stuff that takes more time from our team,” said Lameck Neto, Atlassian expert, who is responsible for collaboration tools and is the Jira admin at Riachuelo.
+“My major project is developing automation for our service desk and I am doing those automations based on the time spent – I'm looking for stuff that takes more time from our team,” said Lameck Neto, Atlassian expert and Jira admin at Riachuelo.
 “Developing those automations is really important to us to be sure we are saving time.
 Before I develop any automation for any team here, I need that information.”

 Neto uses the Tempo Teams functionality to protect information for teams in the business area.

-Tempo also knows the value of automation.
-One of the newest and most radical developments in Tempo is automatic time tracking for Cloud, which is generated directly from what developers do at work.
+One of the most exciting developments in Timesheets is automatic time tracking for Cloud, which is generated directly from what developers do at work.
 Users of Tempo Timesheets can create a detailed and accurate picture of any workday to include meetings attended, tickets and issues worked on, and code committed from a variety of applications - all with a single click.

 One of the most popular Tempo features at Riachuelo is the real-time tracker, which is a stopwatch that users can use to record time on Jira issues.